SixArm/rust-quick-guide/rust-quick-guide-1.0.0.md

 * Community: This category includes initiatives to make the Rust community more diverse, inclusive, and welcoming, such as improving the Rust governance and decision-making process, promoting Rust education and outreach, and supporting the Rust community events and conferences.

 The Rust roadmap is not a fixed plan, and it is subject to change based on feedback and new developments.
 The Rust core team periodically updates the roadmap to reflect new priorities, challenges, and opportunities.
 Developers who want to contribute to Rust or use Rust for their projects can consult the roadmap to understand the direction and focus of the language and the community.

-# Backmatter

-This page is a section divider and intentionally blank.

 ## About the author